Processing ......

 • Spectral Geometry of Graphs (Pavel Kurasov)

-This open access book gives a systematic introduction into the Spectral Theory of differential operators on metric graphs.
+This open access book gives a systematic introduction into the Spectral Theory of Differential Operators on metric graphs.
 Main focus is on the fundamental relations between the spectrum and the geometry of the underlying graph.

 • New Directions in Geometric and Applied Knot Theory